Uberi/University-Notes/PHIL145/PHIL145.md

 An atomic sentence may be something like "It is raining" or "The sky is blue".

+### Conjuctive

 A complex sentence might be "It is raining, but it is warm".

-This is a **conjunctive** sentence - one made up of sub-sentences known as **conjuncts**, often joined by "and" or "but".
-The conjunctive statement works like a logical AND, with the form "P and Q".
+This is a **conjunctive** sentence - one made up of sub-sentences known as **conjuncts**, often appearing in the form of "P and/but/however/although/moreover Q".

+The conjunctive statement works like a logical AND.

+### Disjunctive

-Another might be "It is raining, or it is warm" (inclusive or).
-This is a **disjunctive** sentence - one made up of  sub-sentences known as **disjuncts**, often joined by "or".
-The disjunctive statement works like a logical OR, with the form "P or Q".
+A complex sentence might be "It is raining, or it is warm" (inclusive or).

+This is a **disjunctive** sentence - one made up of  sub-sentences known as **disjuncts**, often appearing in the form of "P or/unless Q"

+The disjunctive statement works like a logical OR.

 Sometimes, English implicitly specifies that disjunction is restricted: "You will pass the exam or fail it" implies that you cannot do both.
 Standard disjunction is an **inclusive or**, but the special restricted disjunction is an **exclusive or**.
 The restricted disjunctive statement is of the form "P or Q (but not both)", or "either P or Q".

 If the type of disjunction is not specified, it is open for interpretation, but should be clarified.

+### Conditional

 A complex sentence like "if it is warm, then it is raining" is a **conditional sentence**.
 The condition is called the **antecedent**, and the result is called the **consequent**.